gustav-jansen/trackit/README.md

 The summary command displays category totals in a single "Total" column (net total: income + expenses).
 Categories are grouped by type: Income categories are shown first with an Income subtotal, followed by Expense categories with an Expense subtotal, and finally the overall total.
 By default, it shows top-level categories.
 Use `--expand` to show the full category tree with indented subtotals for each category level.
 Transfer type categories are excluded by default unless `--include-transfers` is used.

+**Category path matching**:
+- Paths are case-sensitive.
+- Extra whitespace around path segments is ignored.
+- If a path does not match any category, the summary still shows the overall total but no category rows.

 **Columnar grouping options** (`--group-by-month` or `--group-by-year`):
 - Transform the output into a columnar format where each column represents a time period (month or year)
 - First column shows category names, subsequent columns show totals for each period